MilioPeralta/Lawn-mowers/README.md

 All the developement is located in the folder : src > main

-All the tests are located in the folder : src > test
+All the tests (using JUnit4) are located in the folder : src > test

 To run the program, you can run the Main class.